Solar deity: Hellenistic mythology

 In Greek mythology, Helios, a Titan, was the personification of the Sun; however, with the notable exception of the island of Rhodes and nearby parts of southwestern Anatolia, (Note: see Colossus of Rhodes.) he was a relatively minor deity.
-The Ancient Greeks also associated the Sun with Apollo, the god of enlightenment.
+The Ancient Greeks also associated the Sun with Apollo, the god of enlightenment, and Hyperion, father of Helios.

 The Greek astronomer Thales of Miletus described the scientific properties of the Sun and Moon, making their godship unnecessary.
 Anaxagoras was arrested in 434 BC and banished from Athens for denying the existence of a solar or lunar deity.
 The titular character of Sophocles' Electra refers to the Sun as "All-seeing".
 Hermetic author Hermes Trismegistus calls the Sun "God Visible".

 The Minotaur has been interpreted as a solar deity (as Moloch or Chronos), including by Arthur Bernard Cook, who considers both Minos and Minotaur as aspects of the sun god of the Cretans, who depicted the sun as a bull.